 Republic of Moldova – a surprising country

-What defines Moldova’s charm is definitely its unspoiled countryside, authentic villages and unique historical monuments, making it the perfect place for spending a vacation far from the big city bustle.
-So, let’s see some examples of great places to spend the holidays in Republic of Moldova…
+What defines Moldova’s charm is definitely its unspoiled countryside, authentic villages, and unique historical monuments, making it the perfect place for spending a vacation far from the big city bustle.
+So, let’s see some examples of exceptional places to spend the holidays in the Republic of Moldova…

 After visiting Orheiu Vechi Complex and spending some time in the area, you will find very near, in Butuceni Village – a rural treasure, also part of the Orhei District, the perfect place to discover and to taste authentic Moldavian dishes, “Agro Pensiunea Butuceni”, a restored traditional guest house.
 Here, the restaurant is more like an old and big room, with a “hay roof”, where the food and the wine are served in ceramic pots.